 Serenity is NOT a standard GreatVines update but rather the foundation for a complete and total redesign of our Mobile application suite.
 We have taken the learnings from many years and many thousands of users using our app to re-develop and modernize our approach.
 With 95% of our users working on a mobile device daily or weekly, these apps, along with our embedded reports and dashboards, have largely become the center of our product universe.
 While the GreatVines Mobile user experience of 2013 was slightly ahead of its time, there is no question that the user interface has started to show its age.

-In the five years since we first launched our offline mobile application for the iPad, we have learned a lot about the complexity of first generation mobile web applications and network availability.
+In the six years since we first launched our offline mobile application for the iPad, we have learned a lot about the complexity of first generation mobile web applications and network availability.
 Additionally, the offline and online demands of our users continue to evolve rapidly and keep our team busy solving difficult technical challenges.
 The following are three core principles which are driving this evolution of our mobile offerings.